good-loop/doc/pages/policy/environmental-policy.md

  - Create awareness of the benefits to the environment of commuting by walking, bicycling or using public transport.
  - Make information on recycling systems available to all staff.
+ - Support staff wishing to make a peaceful protest, for example attending a climate strike event.
+	- This includes providing legal support if required, and counting time in police detention as work time.